Inside: How to embroider on delicate paper such as dictionary book pages to make fun art.

 I have printed on dictionary paper before, but this time I wanted to go one step further with embroidery.
 The trouble with dictionary paper is that it is fragile and difficult to stitch by hand without tearing.

 Stitching on paper with a sewing machine is relatively easy, especially if you use the right needle and large stitches.
 I recently used a machine when stitching some map paper moths.
-Stitching on paper by hand is much harder, as it’s easier to tear the paper.
+Stitching on paper by hand is more challenging, as it’s easier to tear the paper.

 Embroidery on Paper

 Most of the examples I could find for stitching on paper by hand were of large cross-stitches.
 The holes are pre-punched into the paper to form a pattern, which is then cross-stitched.
 Many of these examples involved more heavy-weight paper than fine-thin dictionary paper.

 I love old maps, many printed on cloth paper, making them more robust and great for crafting and upcycling.
-That’s when I got the idea for making the dictionary paper more like old maps by using muslin.
+That’s when I considered making the dictionary paper more like old maps using muslin.

 I can’t remember the last time I used a physical dictionary.
 These days almost all my writing is done on a computer.
 Like most people, I use a digital dictionary.
 It’s the same with maps; nowadays, most people use a Sat Nav rather than paper road maps.

-I illustrated a word on a dictionary page for my latest dictionary art project.
+I illustrated a word for my latest dictionary art project on a dictionary page.
 I printed and embroidered an image on the dictionary page related to a word on the paper.

 Sometimes my images and words match, such as with my leaf dictionary art, are obvious.
 Other times the match is not instantly apparent, for example matching the word crest with a cockatoo or conical with a shell.
 Part of the fun of this craft is deciding what dictionary word and art picture to use.